hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Previous Updates

 In this title, I will save the previous updates for me and the visitors to keep track.

+## Update 12-01-2019

+- I started to work on transformer_google model.
+Obviously, it cannot be trained by its current version.
+- I have fixed several major bugs.
+  - Classifier block's keep_prob parameter was missing.
+Hence, it is added to config.json as well as the model flow.
+  - Nobody told me that in MultiHeadedAttention, model dimension should be divisible by the number of heads (attention layers).
+This lack of knowledge costed me 2 hours, but it is fixed (and will be checked inside the model).
+- Tests are going on (not unit tests obviously)
+- README.MD changes.
+- MIT Licence is added.

 ### Update 11-01-2019